rwharton/dedisp-dsa/README.md

   3.  make && make install

   This will build a shared object library named libdedisp.so which is a prerequisite for Heimdall

+NOTE: There are sm codes in Makefile.inc and Makefile that you may need to change